 After a visit to Dendy Street Beach it's a short drive or walk/ride along the foreshore path to the Middle Brighton Municipal Baths and Middle Brighton Pier.

 This historic Art Deco building houses the entrance to the sea baths (and gym, sauna and exercise rooms), a beach kiosk, cafe/bar and restaurant called The Baths.
-We had lunch at the cafe/bar which has an unenviable view of the sea baths and beyond from its wooden deck.
+We have lunch at the cafe/bar which has an enviable view of the sea baths and beyond from its wooden deck.

 The menu is large and fairly standard cafe fare.
 The kids menu is particularly generous, as $12 gets you a huge serve of pizza, fish and chips or spaghetti napoli and a choice of a small dessert.
 Beware the prices of the smoothies, which are $12!